Gated Community housing is a desirable security amenity in America.

 The effectiveness of gates and fencing depends on the nature of the property and the management controls in place.
 Gates and fencing work best on a stable property with non-criminal, mature residents.

 If you manage a property that caters to college students it can be a nightmare to maintain an effective gate system.
-If you intend to install a gate system on a high-crime property that is full of criminal types, drug dealers, and gang members the gated system will be waste of money until you clear the bad element out.
+If you intend to install a gate system on a high-crime property that is full of criminal types, drug dealers, and gang members the gated system will be a waste of money until you clear the bad element out.

 Formidable fencing and gates, by design, restrict access and therefore provide both a physical and psychological barrier for criminals.
 Good signage is necessary to announce that this is private property and to post your no trespassing policy.